melvyn9/agent-stack/README.md

   - STM per session
   - LTM per user
   - No cross-user contamination
+- STM to LTM Migration:
+  - When Redis exceeds its 5-message window, the oldest human-assistant pair is promoted to Mem0 as a LTM entry.
+This creates a continuous pipeline of ephemeral to persistent memory.
+Mem0 never receives raw logs and only receives structured human→assistant pairs distilled from overflowed STM.

 ## 12. Automated Clean Rebuild Script (Development Purposes)
 Whenever you update agent logic (e.g., react_agent.py), tools, memory handling, or model configuration, you should run a clean rebuild so every user container is recreated with the latest code.